flatcar/flatcar-mastodon/README.md

 All mastodon services are grouped in an umbrella service and can be started with `systemctl start mastodon` and torn down with `systemctl stop mastodon` respectively.

-Services dependent on other services are displayed towards the root; services w/o dependencies are leafs.
+Services dependent on other services are displayed towards the root; services w/o dependencies are leaves.

 ```
 mastodon.service                              - Umbrella service that depends on all services.